What Makes Vienna’s Coffeehouses Unlike Anywhere Else

 This thriving coffeehouse culture is deeply ingrained in Viennese life.
 From the incredibly elegant to the everyday, each coffeehouse serves its fare with a touch of class.

 They boast many revered coffee drinks.
-From the ever-popular Melange, an extended expresso with frothy milk, to a Fiaker, a double espresso with rum, cream and a cocktail cherry to an Einspänner, a mocha topped with whip cream.
+From the ever-popular Melange, an extended espresso with frothy milk, to a Fiaker, a double espresso with rum, cream, and a cocktail cherry, to an Einspänner, a mocha topped with whipped cream.

 When I lived in Vienna as an exchange student, I quickly learned that coffeehouses are the living rooms of Vienna.
 It’s common to meet friends at coffeehouses for stimulating conversation and nice company.